 The plan must balance urgency with stability.
 Moving too fast can alienate the existing team.
 Moving too slowly can miss the window when the organization is most open to change.

 The first 100 days set the trajectory for the entire hold period.
-PE firms that execute disciplined 100-day plans see 2x higher returns than those that take a hands-off approach in the first year.
+PE firms that execute disciplined 100-day plans tend to outperform those that take a hands-off approach in the first year.
 Quick wins build confidence and fund larger initiatives.

 Treating the 100-day plan as a cost-cutting exercise only, which demoralizes the team